Primary election: History

+The direct primary became important in the United States at the state level starting in the 1890s and at the local level in the 1900s.
+The first primary elections came in the Democratic Party in the South in the 1890s starting in Louisiana in 1892.
+By 1897 the Democratic party held primaries to select candidates in 11 Southern and border states.
+Unlike the final election run by government officials, primaries were run by party officials rather than being considered official elections, allowing them to exclude African American voters.
+The US Supreme Court would later declare such white primaries unconstitutional in Smith v.
+Allwright in 1944.

+The direct primary was promoted primarily by regular party leaders as a way to promote party loyalty.
+Progressive reformers like Robert M. La Follette of Wisconsin also campaigned for primaries, leading Wisconsin to approve them in a 1904 referendum.

+Despite this, presidential nominations depended chiefly on party conventions until 1972.
+In 1968, Hubert Humphrey won the Democratic nomination without entering any of the 14 state primaries, causing substantial controversy at the national convention.
+To prevent a recurrence, Democrats set up the McGovern–Fraser Commission which required all states to hold primaries, and the Republican party soon followed suit.

 Non-partisan

 Primaries can be used in nonpartisan elections to reduce the set of candidates that go on to the general election (qualifying primary).
 (In the U.S., many city, county and school board elections are non-partisan, although often the political affiliations of candidates are commonly known.)
 In some states and localities, candidates receiving more than 50% of the vote in the primary are automatically elected, without having to run again in the general election.
 In other states, the primary can narrow the number of candidates advancing to the general election to the top two, while in other states and localities, twice as many candidates as can win in the general election may advance from the primary.